vbianchi/Mentori/README.md

 ## Next Steps & Future Perspectives

-The immediate focus is on implementing the new Chat UI rendering logic on the frontend and the corresponding persistence mechanisms on the backend.
-Following that, efforts will target the remaining known issues.
+The immediate focus is on resolving the critical bugs related to new task connection, file uploads, and token counter functionality.
+Following that, artifact viewer refresh and other minor issues will be addressed.
 For a detailed, evolving roadmap and ongoing brainstorming, please see **`ROADMAP.md`** and **`BRAINSTORM.md`**.